libp2p/rust-libp2p/CONTRIBUTING.md

 Mergify automates merging actions and helps us manage pull requests more efficiently.
 The "send-it" label indicates that a pull request is ready to be merged.
 Please refrain from making further commits after the "send-it" label has been applied otherwise your PR will be dequeued from merging automatically.

+### Self-service CI

+We have a lot of automated CI checks for common errors.
+Please treat our CI as a self-service platform and try to fix any issues before requesting a review.